 On February 26, 2014, Ecuador TLC, Cayman International, and Teikoku Oil filed a breach of contract arbitration claim against Ecuador in the Permanent Court of Arbitration in the Hague for an amount of U.S.\$808.3 million plus interest.
 The claim is in connection with an oil-field exploration contract that was terminated by Ecuador because the plaintiffs did not agree to the new renegotiated terms.
 See "The Ecuadorian Economy- Economic and Social Policies-Renegotiation of Oil Field Contracts."
 Ecuador presented its response brief on March 21, 2016 and Ecuador TLC presented its response on June 20, 2016.
 From January 24, 2017 to January 28, 2017, the Court held a hearing regarding Ecuador TLC's breach of contract claim in Washington D.C.
-The parties presented their submissions on March 3 and on May 5.
-The parties presented their submission on costs on May 29.
+The parties presented their submissions on March 3 and will present subsequent submissions on May 5 and May 15, respectively.
 The final decision is pending.